Chamber structure of modular curves $X_{1}(N)$: Statement of main results

 It should also be noted that the isomorphism between connected components does not preserve the action of $GL^{+}(2,\mathbb{R})$ since the number of open orbits may vary.

-Theorem 2.1 is proved in section 3.
+Theorem 2.2 is proved in section 3.

 We already know that the topology of connected components is given by modular curves.
 Connected components of different strata may be isomorphic if they correspond to the same modular curve.
 That is not all.
 Their walls-and-chambers structure will also be conjugated.
+This means that the topological pairs formed by the connected components and their discriminant (the union of the walls) are homeomorphic.

 \begin{thm} Walls-and-chambers structures of connected components $\mathcal{C}_{d}^{a}$ and $\mathcal{C}_{k.d}^{k.a}$ are conjugated. \end{thm}